dfbustosus/NLP-and-Vision-Transformers/B) Transformers arquitecture/Theory.md

 *Cosine similarity between 'king' and 'queen': 0.5905304590968364*

-So therefore we can conclude that the input to the Transformers arquitecture is not just simple numbers.
-Models have learned word word embeddings that already provide information regarding words association.
+So therefore, we can conclude that the input to the Transformers arquitecture is not just simple numbers.
+Models have learned word embeddings that already provide information regarding words association.
 However there is no context about the position of each word in the sequence.
 In order to solve this the next structure is vital the `positional encoding`

 # 2 Encoder - Positional Embedding

 When we go out from the input embedding we have a sequence of vectors of dimension $d_{model}=512$.
-However we need to know the position of each word in the sequence and that's the `Input Embedding` purpose. the main idea is add a positional enocding vlaue to the input embedding instead of having additional vectors to describe the position of a token in a sequence.
+However we need to know the position of each word in the sequence and that's the `Input Embedding` purpose.
+The main idea is add a positional encoding value to the input embedding instead of having additional vectors to describe the position of a token in a sequence.

 ![Positional Embedding](Positional_embedding.jpg "Positional Embedding")